 Opal Plum Tree

 Prunus spp.
 Opal stands alone as the hardiest European type Plum available on the market.
 It is vigorous, productive and self-fertile.
 Even in short summer seasons, the fruit will reliably ripen.
 The plums are round, red-purple with a golden flesh and have a complex and sweet flavour, fresh or dried.
 Hardy to zone 3.
 We ship 18" trees.
-Plum trees cannot be shipped to BC.
+Due to CFIA regulations, we can not ship fruit trees to BC.

 Spring Planting: this product will be shipped late April through May according to hardiness zone.